March 21, 2022

 This was the spot where I’d told the guys I planned on camping that night.
 Yet, as I surveyed my surroundings, I didn’t like the site.
 There were a flat spots near the junction where you could theoretically set up some tents, but they were far too exposed once you factored in the steady wind currently blowing.

-There temperature was already dropping and I worried I would be way too cold if we set up camp here tonight.
+The temperature was already dropping, and I worried I would be too cold if we set up camp here tonight.
 I was still up near 6,000 feet, and I didn’t want to spend the entire night awake as I shivered inside my tent.

-So I made the decision to continue on, hiking another mile until I got to a random car camping site off the forest road.
-The spot was wide enough for 10 hikers to set up camp here, and it was mostly sheltered, but it had seen better days.
-There was a far bit of broken glass strewn around as well as some trash near a campfire ring.
+So, I decided to continue hiking another mile until I reached a random car camping site off the forest road.
+The spot was wide enough for 10 hikers to set up camp and mostly sheltered, but it had definitely seen better days.
+There was a fair bit of broken glass strewn around, as well as some trash near a campfire ring.

-I dropped my pack and waited there until Mad Max caught me and then I asked him what he thought.
-The sun was going down quick now and I wanted to set up camp and start dinner soon.
-We scouted the surrounding area a bit more just to see if we could find anything more sheltered nearby, but this mediocre spot seemed to be the flattest and most sheltered option.
+I dropped my pack and waited until Mad Max caught me, and then I asked him what he thought.
+The sun was going down quickly now and I wanted to set up camp and start dinner soon.
+We scouted the surrounding area a bit more – just to see if we could find anything more sheltered nearby, but this mediocre spot seemed to be the flattest and most sheltered option.

 I hoped Volt would see our tents here and join us this evening, but the sun went down and he never showed up.
 What was going on with him?
-Was he just taking longer breaks than me and Mad Max?
-Was Volt injured?
+Was he taking longer breaks than me and Mad Max?
+Was he injured?
 Or lost?

-He’d been pretty adamant that he wanted to share a ride into Payson tomorrow if we all made it to the highway together.
-So where the heck was Volt???
+Volt had been adamant about sharing a ride into Payson tomorrow if we all made it to the highway together.
+So where the heck was he???

 HIGHLIGHTS